slowe/VirtualSky/README.md

 Author
 ------
-Stuart Lowe developed this at [Las Cumbres Observatory Global Telescope](http://lcogt.net/).
-LCOGT is a private operating foundation, building a global network of telescopes for professional research and citizen investigations.
+Stuart Lowe developed this at [Las Cumbres Observatory](https://lco.global/).
+LCO is a private operating foundation, building a global network of telescopes for professional research and citizen investigations.